mpolitzer/grub-iso-multiboot/readme.md

 ![preview](preview.png?raw=true "pick your poison")

 + Auto detect and create entries for .iso files in /iso/
-+ Preserves the iso boot options!
++ Preserves its boot options!
 + Small and lean, few entries lots of images
 + For a new iso, same script.
 No need to tweak around.